mradifhassan/program/README.md

 ## Overview

-This repository contains a set of console-based programs written in C and C++.
+This repository contains a set of console-based programs written in `C` and `C++`.
 Each program serves as a hands-on exercise for practicing different programming topics:

 - Arithmetic operations
 - Matrix manipulation and calculations